 You can see our comprehensive guide to Tokyo Disneyland with ticket information, maps and explanations of what to expect from each zone in our Tokyo Disneyland guide along with our Tokyo DisneySea guide which is right next door to Tokyo Disneyland.

-Note that you can purchase Tokyo Disneyland tickets online at GoVoyagin.com and Klook.com which means you can skip the ticket queues at Disneyland itself.
-Both sites are verified partners with Disneyland.
+Note that you can purchase Tokyo Disneyland tickets online with verified Disneyland partners, which means you can skip the ticket queues at Disneyland itself.

 Maihama Station train platform - image © Mario Leto